 Yes.
-The U.S. Supreme Court has ruled that a woman has the right to choose to have an abortion before the fetus is viable, and that states may regulate or prohibit abortions after fetal viability because the fetus is capable of meaningful life outside of the mother's womb.
+The U.S. Supreme Court has ruled that a woman has the right to choose to have an abortion before the fetus is viable, and that states may regulate or prohibit abortions after fetal viability because the fetus presumably is capable of meaningful life outside of the mother's womb.
 The state law must contain exceptions for pregnancies that endanger the woman's life or health.
-Currently, 43 states have laws limiting abortions after a certain point in pregnancy.